The ultimate guide to shipping container condensation treatment options.

 Insulation kits have been around for some time.
 These kits usually come in pre measured or pre-cut sheets to fit into your shipping container.
 These were popular with exporters of temperature controlled cargo that didn’t want to pay a premium for refrigerated transport.

 Unfortunately the ones we have looked at in the past have been prohibitivly expensive.
 As these kits were not made in the Uk and there was no UK distributor this meant supply and distribution was another big barrier to these being a viable option for shippers.
-Other issues includes the thickness of polystyrene leading to a reduction of available cargo space, and the fact that refrigerate container exports from the UK are comparatively cheap (as there is an imbalance of imports, lines will charge you less if you are helping them ship an empty container out of the UK) At some point these kits needed to be cheaper for exporters than the price difference in shipping a refrigerated container.
-Until recently in the UK at least this hasn’t been an option.
+Other issues includes the thickness of polystyrene leading to a reduction of available cargo space, and the fact that refrigerated container exports from the UK are comparatively cheap (as there is an imbalance of imports, lines will charge you less if you are helping them ship an empty container out of the UK) At some point these kits needed to be cheaper for exporters than the price difference in shipping a refrigerated container.
+Until recently in the UK at least this hasn’t been an option for the mainstream market.

 Fortunately we are now able to offer supplies from UK held stock of our top quality insulation kits.
 Made from layers of laminated foil and insulation, these 4mm thick sheets perform about as well as 55mm of insulation, plus they come in at a viable price for both exporters and storage container owners.
 (From £200 + VAT for a single 20ft kit)